anbox-cloud/discourse-docs/tut/installing-appliance.md

 The Anbox Cloud Appliance requires a valid Ubuntu Pro subscription.

 Before installing the appliance, you must attach the machine on which you want to run the Anbox Cloud Appliance to your Ubuntu Pro subscription.
-To do so, run the following command, replacing *<UA_token>* with your Ubuntu Pro token:
+To do so, run the following command, replacing *<pro_token>* with your Ubuntu Pro token:

-    sudo ua attach <UA_token>
+    sudo ua attach <pro_token>

 ### 4. Install the snap